AntonsPortfolio/StarkTech-Incident-APT41/README.md

 ## What This Meant

-The suspicious URL access was confirmed through both SIEM telemetry and endpoint artefacts.
+The suspicious URL access was confirmed through both SIEM telemetry and endpoint artifacts.

 ## Finding